-To complete the FAFSA, first register for a FSA username and password at https://fsaid.ed.gov/npas/index.htm.
-If you already have a PIN, please note that the PIN program has been discontinued, and you will still need to register for a FSA username if you haven’t previously.
+To complete the FAFSA, first, register for an FSA username and password at https://fsaid.ed.gov/npas/index.htm.
+If you already have a PIN, please note that the PIN program has been discontinued, and you will still need to register for an FSA username if you haven’t previously.
 You can use your existing PIN to help create your new FSA username and FSA password.
 Once you’ve completed the FSA username and password, you can log on at www.fafsa.ed.gov.
 Make sure to enter all information, including adding AIAM’s school code: 035344.
-That way, AIAM’s Financial Aid Office receives your information, and can advise on Financial Aid eligibility.
+That way, AIAM’s Financial Aid Office receives your information and can advise on Financial Aid eligibility.

 You may be required to verify some items you provide while filling out the FAFSA.
 Information on this is here: Verification

 Complete your FAFSA, and make an appointment with the FA Department as soon as possible!